Age disparity in sexual relationships: Age-hypogamy

 French President Emmanuel Macron and his wife Brigitte.
 The couple married in 2007; at the time he was 30 years old and she 54, with a 24-year age-hypogamous gap between the pair.

 Another example illustrating the varying literature surrounding age-hypogamous relationships is research indicating that a woman's marital status can influence her likelihood of engaging in age-hypogamous relationships.
 Married women are less likely to be partnered with younger men than are non-married women.
-More recent findings suggest that previously married women are more likely to engage in an age-hypogamous sexual relationships than are women who are married or who have never been married.

 Despite social views depicting age-hypogamous relationships as short lived, a 2008 study from Psychology of Women Quarterly has found that women in age-hypogamous relationships are more satisfied and the most committed in their relationships than are younger women or similarly aged partners.
 Similarly, a 2023 study found that women with younger male partners scored higher in emotional intelligence, sexual self-efficacy, and subjective happiness.
 It has also been suggested that male partners engaging in age-hypogamous relationships are choosing beauty over age.
 A 2001 study found that when shown pictures of women of ages ranging from 20 to 45 with different levels of apparent attractiveness, regardless of age, men chose the more "attractive" individuals as long-term partners.

+Some scholars have examined hypergamy among gay and lesbian couples, with some creating "families of choice" or entering hypergamous relationships "by accident" (in the play Amanyal' Enyoka), incorporating heterosexual norms into their relationships.